Pings in Apex Legends

 - Upon pressing the middle mouse button (often the scroll wheel button), you will leave a marker suggesting you want to go to a location for your allies to see.

 - You can also use the middle mouse button over a ping you've already given to cancel that ping.
 Your character will vocally reinforce this as well.

 - If your ally makes a ping, you can hover over their ping and hold down the middle mouse button to contextually bring up a menu to respond to their ping.
-For example, when leaving the drop ship an ally may ping they want to go to a specific location, you can hold the middle mouse button to bring up a menu that allows you to agree or disagree with that choice.
+For example, when leaving the drop ship, an ally may ping if they want to go to a specific location.
+You can hold the middle mouse button to bring up a menu that allows you to agree or disagree with that choice.